Zachisastudent/Assignment-1--Zacharia/README.md

 ---- Contact me
 ---- View links to projects
 ---- View more information about me on platforms
 -> I showed my creative side using bright background colours which changes periodically.
+-> Navbar will not move as employers can focus more on the content instead to making the navbar hover.
 # Features
  About me, Education, Work Experience, Skills, CCA, Interest and Contact forms, i also used javascript to create a back to top icon to go to my nav bar.
 Hover elements to show date of work experience details.
  # About me